People can be infected when they consume contaminated food or drink or have contact with infected people or animals.

 Contact with contaminated food or water (for example, when handling contaminated food)

-Contact with an infected person (particularly oral-anal sexual contact)
+Contact with an infected person (through contamination of food with fecal material or sexual contact)

 Campylobacter bacteria, usually Campylobacter jejuni, cause inflammation of the colon (colitis) that results in fever and diarrhea.
 These bacteria are a common cause of infectious diarrhea in the United States and among people who travel to countries where food or water may be contaminated.